-THE ACQUISITION INCLUDES A MAJORITY OF THE PUBLISHING AND WRITER’S SHARE IN SOME OF THE GRAMMY-AWARD-WINNER AND KENNEDY CENTER HONOREE’S BIGGEST HITS INCLUDING “WHAT’D I SAY,” “AIN’T THAT LOVE,” AND “I GOT A WOMAN”
+THE ACQUISITION INCLUDES A MAJORITY OF THE U.S. PUBLISHING FROM SOME OF THE GRAMMY-AWARD-WINNER AND KENNEDY CENTER HONOREE’S BIGGEST HITS INCLUDING “WHAT’D I SAY,” “AIN’T THAT LOVE,” AND “I GOT A WOMAN”

 “I was born with music inside me.
 That’s the only explanation I know.”

-NEW YORK, NY (May 20, 2020) – Primary Wave Music Publishing announced today they have finalized an agreement with the heirs of Ray Charles which will see the dynamic publishing firm acquire a majority stake in the pre-1964 music publishing catalog of the 17x GRAMMY Award winning singer, songwriter, composer, and pianist.
+Primary Wave Music Publishing announced today they have finalized an agreement with the heirs of Ray Charles which will see the dynamic publishing firm acquire a majority stake in the U.S. music publishing revenues from the pre-1964 catalog of the 17x GRAMMY Award winning singer, songwriter, composer, and pianist.
 Often referred to as the “Genius,” Charles pioneered the genre of soul music during the 1950s.
 His impressive, multi-award winning 50+-year career left an indelible mark on contemporary music all over the world and is credited to him using a combination of blues, gospel, R&B, rock, country and jazz when he created his groundbreaking hits.

-Terms of the multi-million deal include a majority of the publishing and writer’s share, as well as all administration rights, for some of the soul legend’s biggest hits such as “What I’d Say,” “Ain’t That Love,” and “I Got A Woman,” which was famously sampled by Kanye West in his hit song “Gold Digger” featuring Jamie Foxx.
+Terms of the multi-million deal include a majority of the U.S. publishing, as well as all administration rights, for some of the soul legend’s biggest hits such as “What I’d Say,” “Ain’t That Love,” and “I Got A Woman,” which was famously sampled by Kanye West in his hit song “Gold Digger” featuring Jamie Foxx.
 The agreement also includes access to Primary Wave’s publishing infrastructure, which includes digital strategy, licensing and sync opportunities, publicity, branding, and film & TV production.

 “Ray Charles was a unique artist genius and Primary Wave is the perfect, creatively proactive company to look after his music and legacy,” says Marc Toberoff of Toberoff & Associates, P.C. who represents Ray Charles’ heirs.